Hi Everyone I hope you had a great Christmas and New Year.

 I just wanted to say a little about me and my photography.

-Being a self employed photographer, husband to Ursula and a dad to to my two lovelies Emillie (5) and Luke (1) gives me lots of opportunities to capture real moments in my own life; especially with the afore mentioned two lovelies.
+Being a self employed photographer, and a dad to to my two lovelies Emillie (7) and Luke (3) gives me lots of opportunities to capture real moments in my own life; especially with the afore mentioned two lovelies.

 I love music all kinds but mainly Rock, this was my first love when I was a kid, all I wanted to be, was in a band (I still do).
 I actually was in a band all through the 90's but my other passion for photography took over and here we are now.